Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Simulation Studies

-We also fitted the regularized LCMs \citep{chen2017regularized,wang2021learning} under the same settings for comparison.
+Following \cite{chen2017regularized} and \cite{wang2021learning}, we also fitted the regularized LCMs under the same settings for comparison.
 For the regularized LCM method, the number of latent classes and the coefficient for the penalty term need to be selected according to some information criteria.
 As suggested in \cite{chen2017regularized}, we used $\text{GIC}_2$ to select these tuning parameters in regularized LCMs.
 In our simulation, for the number of latent classes, we chose $M\in\{M_0-2, M_0-1,M_0,M_0+1,M_0+2\}$, where $M_0$ is the true number of latent classes.
+We also conducted a sensitivity analysis to investigate the impacts of different specifications of the upper bound $M$ on our algorithm.
+The results show that our method is robust to the choice of different $M$.
+The detailed results of the sensitivity analysis are included in Section~4 of Supplementary Material.
 For the penalty term, we selected $\lambda \in \{0.01, 0.02,\dots,0.1\}$ as in \cite{wang2021learning}.